 Here’s the source code of random.randbytes

-from its repo.
+from its repository.

 ## -------------------- bytes methods ---------------------